 If they don't have the correct address, you may never receive a notice of the debt.
 And if the collector doesn't have your correct phone number or address, you may not find out about the account until you see it listed on your credit report.

-The debt collector, though, does have to notify you that they are collecting the debt before they can take any action.
+The debt collector, though, does have to notify you that they are collecting the debt.
+They must do this before they can take any action.

 A collection account may appear on one or all three of your credit reports depending on which credit bureaus the debt collector works with.